Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Background and Related works

 Dense description VLMs~\cite{li2022lseg, ghiasi2022openseg, xu2021zsseg, rao2021denseclip, zhou2022maskclip, ding2023maskclip, xu2023san, zou2023x_decoder, liang2023ovseg} generate aligned embeddings for every image pixel for fitting semantics to object boundaries.
 MaskCLIP~\cite{zhou2022maskclip} aims to leverage the strong generalization power of global description VLMs by removing the global pooling layer.
 However, the output is considerably noisy and have limited practical usefulness for robotics tasks.

-One approach to generate dense descriptions is to use an off-the-shelf region proposal (RP) model~\cite{cheng2022mask2former}.
+One approach to generate dense descriptions is to use a region proposal (RP) model~\cite{cheng2022mask2former}.
 The RP model predicts a set of object crops that are interpreted by a global VLM~\cite{xu2021zsseg}.
 The resulting global embedding is projected onto all pixels covered by the region.
 The object crop approach works well for object-centered image inputs typical for indoor robotics environments, but less so for large and complex scenes requiring multi-scale object perception~\cite{zhong2022regionclip, liang2023ovseg}.
 Computational cost is high due to performing inference for every region separately.

 Another direction of work instead trains a new vision model $f_\theta()$ with and architecture and optimization scheme designed for dense feature representation.
 LERF~\cite{kerr2023lerf} grounds language embeddings in a neural radiance field (NeRF)~\cite{mildenhall2020nerf}, allowing querying semantics in 3D environment representations.
-Open-vocabulary object detectors localize predicted VL embeddings to bounding boxes~\cite{gu2022vild}.
+Open-vocabulary (OV) object detectors localize predicted VL embeddings to bounding boxes~\cite{gu2022vild}.
 Works related to open-vocabulary semantic segmentation can be categorized into two types.
 Conditional OV semantic segmentation models~\cite{rao2021denseclip, ding2022zegformer, lueddecke2022clipseg, zou2023x_decoder} allows fine-grained query guided by additional text and/or image input.
 One drawback is that conditional inference require the original image.
 Unconditional methods~\cite{ghiasi2022openseg, li2022lseg, xu2023san} learns to predict general embedding maps such that the likelihood is maximized over the training dataset.
 Contrary to global embedding models~\cite{radford2021clip}, unconditional semantic segmentation models are trained on relatively small densely annotated datasets.
 The expressiveness of unconditionally predicted embeddings is not yet deeply understood.

-In this paper we present an interpretation of unconditional semantic segmentation predictions as latent compositional semantic embeddings $z^*$.
-We show that the representation $z^*$ combines the compactness of unconditional inference, the expressiveness of conditional inference, and potentially the generality of global description VLMs.
+In this paper we present an interpretation of unconditional OV semantic segmentation predictions as latent compositional semantic embeddings $z^*$.
+We show that the representation $z^*$ combines the compactness of unconditional inference, the expressiveness of conditional inference, and the capacity to represent semantic object descriptions of length $K$.